-Project planning isn’t just about listing tasks; it also means ensuring you have the right team available to actually complete them.
+Project planning isn’t just about mapping tasks; it also means ensuring you have the right team available to actually complete them.
 You need to have the foresight to know what resources you need when, and the organization to navigate competing commitments and schedules to lock them down.
 Here’s why resource planning is essential to every successful project – and how to go about curating your own project dream team.

 What is resource planning?